Classic English Lemon Posset

 - 1 Tablespoon lemon zest

-Remove saucepan from heat; stir in lemon juice.
-Let sit until mixture is cooled slightly and skin forms on top, about 20 minutes.
-Strain through fine-mesh strainer into bowl; discard zest.
-Divide mixture evenly among 4 individual serving glasses or 6 individual ramekins.
+Remove the saucepan from heat; stir in lemon juice.
+Let sit undisturbed until the mixture is cooled slightly and skin forms on top for about 20 minutes.
+Strain through a fine-mesh strainer into a bowl; discard the zest.
+Divide the mixture evenly among 4 individual serving glasses or 6 individual ramekins.
+(See Tip 2)